Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 Notes:

-The Candidate Recepeit contains mainly Hashes so the only valuable use is to be used to verify the correctness of known PoVs The Candidate Recepeit only represents a PoV, it does not substitute it
+The Candidate Receipt contains mainly Hashes so the only valuable use is to be used to verify the correctness of known PoVs The Candidate Recepeit only represents a PoV, it does not substitute it

 ---